NavyaG25/POC_mcp_ai_automation/README.md

 Create or verify the `.env` file with your test environment settings:

 ## Prompts Reference
-The file `prompts/prompts.txt` contains reusable prompts and instructions for automated test scenarios and framework usage.
+The file `prompts.txt` contains reusable prompts and instructions for automated test scenarios and framework usage.
 Refer to this file for examples and guidance on writing new test cases or customizing automation flows.

 ```env
 # UI Testing